 We did an SWR and power test and SUCCESS!
 The SWR meter’s needle didn’t even move, which means the antennas new height are perfect and negligible reflection.
 Power reading reads as Motorola factory specs require — so, it’s all groovy like a drive-in movie.

 I’m truly grateful that the Trinity blessed me with Leonard and Ralph as my friends.
 I’m fortunate to have them as my friends.

-This project is completed, and today, 24-February-2021, the USCG will be examining my house, and two daily driver vehicles.
+Today, 24-February-2021, the USCG will be examining my house, and two daily driver vehicles.
 I will execute and radio test on MAR83A, and if I pass that radio-test, my house, two daily-driver vehicles, and I will get the coveted USCG call-signs and approve me to RX/TX on USCG frequencies and with water vessels, aircraft, and land-base stations whenever I get deployed or participate in USCG Net-controls.

 I’m so happy about this accomplishment.